How to Help Your Partner With Depression

 Many people who suffer from depression or other mental health problems don’t want to be “cured.”
 Perhaps all they want is to be heard.
 Turn to a professional for assistance if, while listening to your partner, you hear things that are too upsetting for you to bear.
 It’s advised, “Your partner could not recognize depression in your partner’s actions.”
 They can claim, “I need this,” if they’re acting inappropriately with food, sex, alcohol, or drugs.
 It reduces my anxiety.

 Encourage your spouse to visit a mental health expert for assistance and a diagnosis.
-They can begin with talk therapy and prescription medication if necessary.
+They can begin with talk therapy and prescription medication, if necessary.
 To get a diagnosis and to start therapy, schedule a consultation with a psychologist, psychiatrist, counselor, or family physician.

 #3.
 Be Optimistic and Active

-Even though you might feel like giving up, it’s important you maintain hope because depression is frequently curable.
+Even though you might feel like giving up, it’s important to maintain hope because depression is frequently curable.
 Up to 90% of people with depression improve with treatment, even though your spouse might need to continue with therapy and/or medication for a few months.

 #4.
 Engage in Self-Care